Learning Outcomes

 A suspect is interviewed about a burglary.
 They remain silent in interview but later claim at trial that they were at home with a friend at the time of the offence.
 Can an adverse inference be drawn?

-Answer: Yes.
+Yes.
 Under section 34 CJPOA 1994, if the suspect fails to mention an alibi during police questioning and later relies on it at trial, the court may draw an adverse inference, provided the suspect could reasonably have been expected to mention it.
+The judge must confirm that all statutory preconditions are satisfied and consider any potential justification for silence in the circumstances.

 Worked Example 1.2